-Although it is uncommon, it’s also possible to drink too much water.
+Although uncommon, it’s also possible to drink too much water.
 What’s the harm in this?
 Well, drinking too much water can cause headaches, insomnia, lethargy and also slow your fat burning.

 Pay close attention to whether your coffee and tea come with extra ingredients like sugar.
 Many commercially sold products are pumped full of extras and they can completely sabotage your nutrition and fitness efforts.
 Get into the habit of finding out exactly what is in your beverages.
 If you’re unsure, ask us.
 We’re here to help.

-Consuming small amounts of caffeine (usually up to about three cups coffee) can be okay and may even produce positive effects like elevated mood and decreased anxiety in some people.
+Consuming small amounts of caffeine (usually up to about three cups coffee) can be okay and may even produce positive effects like elevated mood and more energy in some people in some people.
 For other people, even the smallest amount of caffeine is bothersome.
 Pay attention.
 Listen to your body.
 And limit yourself if you find you have adverse effects like insomnia, stomach upset, restlessness and irritability.

 Keep in mind caffeine can dehydrate you.
 You may want to drink an extra glass of water for each cup of coffee or tea to stay hydrated.